EquatorDev/Front-End-Style-Guide/README.md

 Class names should not related to presentation.
 What is the div for, not what it looks like.

+### IDs

+IDs should not be used for styling purposes.
+It's far too restrictive when styling against IDs.
+No opportunity for reusing shared styles.
+Having more than one item on the page will cause problems that can and probably will happen.

 ### Specificity

 The combination of a tag and a class is often uneccessary e.g. `h3.subtitle`.
 If your h3 becomes an h4 in your markup you don't want to have to revisit your CSS and change this.
 Ditch the tag.